PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm.md

 Error from server: Get https://10.19.0.41:10250/containerLogs/default/mysql-ddc65b868-glc5m/mysql: dial tcp 10.19.0.41:10250: getsockopt: no route to host
 ```

-- This may be due to Kubernetes using an IP that can not communicate with other IPs on the seemingly same subnet, possibly by policy of the machine provider.
+- This may be due to PlaidCloud using an IP that can not communicate with other IPs on the seemingly same subnet, possibly by policy of the machine provider.
 - DigitalOcean assigns a public IP to `eth0` as well as a private one to be used internally as anchor for their floating IP feature, yet `kubelet` will pick the latter as the node's `InternalIP` instead of the public one.

   Use `ip addr show` to check for this scenario instead of `ifconfig` because `ifconfig` will not display the offending alias IP address.
 Alternatively an API endpoint specific to DigitalOcean allows to query for the anchor IP from the droplet: